GraphicHealer/LightShowPi-EZ/py/examples/README.txt

         if exit_event.is_set():
             break

-if __name__ == "__main__":
-    main()

 [/code]

 First import your modules.

-The atexit module is need, it's a handy way for us to make sure that every thing that we need to do at the end of the script happens even if we press <CTRL>+C it will still do everything we need done to make the script end cleanly, like turn the lights off, or kill a subprocess
+NOTE: You do not need to import the hardware_controller module,
+      it has been made avaliable as a global variable in the prepostshow script that calls this.
+      Also note that because of this your script will not run by it self. you will need to run it through prepostshow.

 The time module is not strictly needed but it comes in handy

-def end(hc):
-    hc.turn_off_lights()

-The above code is use to clean up everything after your script ends.
-Anything you want to happen as the script ends you do here.
-With the use of the atexit module it will be done no matter what, even if an error happens this function will still be called.
-So don't forget to include it.

 You need to place most of your code in the main() function inside a loop of some kind.

-For the pre or post show to call your main function you need to include some parameters in the function definition.  hc and exit_event making your definition look like the below example
+For the pre or post show to call your main function you need to include one parameter in the function definition.  exit_event to make your definition look like the below example

-def main(hc, exit_event):
+def main(exit_event):

-hc is the hardware controller and it is need if you want to do anything with your lights and exit_event is used to end your script if a play now request comes in.
+exit_event is used to end your script if a play now request comes in.
-Both must be included or your script will not work
+It must be included or your script will not work, but you do not have to use it if you don't want to.
+It just means that the script will have to finish before it exits.

-atexit.register(end, hc)
-The above line needs to be in you main function, either as the first line or just before the working loop, this line tells the script what to do when it ends.
-So if you want everything to work right after you script finishes make sure to include it before the loop.

 Then I think it's a good idea to assign the list of gpio pins to an easy to remember variable name, but _GPIO_PINS in hardware_controller is the same list,